-Furthermore, integration coding sequences from Agrobacterium spp. into plant genomes is a phenomena that occurs in nature.
+Furthermore, integration of coding sequences from Agrobacterium spp. into plant genomes is a phenomenon that occurs in nature.
 For example, it has been recently described that the cultivated sweet potato's genome contains Agrobacterium T-DNA sequences with expressed genes (Kyndt et al, 2015).

 In addition to the absence of known harmful properties of any of the genetic elements present in the modified potatoes, no harmful properties are expected to emerge when the above-mentioned genes and traits are combined.
-Finally, tubers will be destroyed at harvest and thus there will be no risk of the genetically modified material entering the food chain.
+Finally, tubers will be destroyed or kept under contained experimental conditions after harvest and thus there will be no risk of the genetically modified material entering the food chain.